Etienne0601/SniperBot/README.md

 The code is very much still a work in progress.

-This bot support a simple game that involves taking a photo of an unsuspecting player when running across them, without them noticing, and posting said photo in chat to score a point.
+This bot supports a simple game that involves taking a photo of an unsuspecting player when running across them, without them noticing, and posting said photo in chat to score a point.

 The PUBLIC_KEY and BOT_TOKEN should be added to a file named `.env` in the same directory as `lambda_function.py`.